apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Try out basic functions of KubeBlocks on Cloud

 This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to easily create a demo environment (Playground) with simply one `kbcli` command.

-With Playground, you can try out KubeBlocks both on your local host and on a cloud environment.
+With Playground, you can try out KubeBlocks both on your local host (macOS) and on a cloud environment.
 And KubeBlocks supports multiple cloud platforms.

 ## Preparation

 When deploying on the cloud, cloud resources are initialized with the help of the terraform script maintained by ApeCloud.
-Find the script at [Github repository](https://github.com/apecloud/cloud-provider).
+Find this script at [Github repository](https://github.com/apecloud/cloud-provider).

 When deploying a Kubernetes cluster on the cloud, `kbcli` clones the above repository to the local host, calls the terraform commands to initialize the cluster, then deploys KubeBlocks on this cluster.